-Important: The functionality described on this page is only available to early adopters.
+Important: The functionality described on this page is only available to customers who have Vault AI enabled on their Vault.

 When assigning an agent tool to an agent action, you may include details on when and how to execute the tool in the agent action’s instructions.
 In addition, you can configure the agent action to always use an assigned agent tool, or let your LLM decide when to employ the agent action.
 The Description of the agent tool and Input parameters can also help your LLM to understand how to use the agent tool without explicit mention in the instructions.